What is 4.13402 as a fraction?

 Step 3:

 Next, we find the Greatest Common Factor (GCF) for 413402 and 100000.
-A factor is a number that divides into another number without any remainder.
+Keep in mind a factor is just a number that divides into another number without any remainder.

 The factors of 413402 are: 1 2 11 19 22 23 38 43 46 86 209 253 418 437 473 506 817 874 946 989 1634 1978 4807 8987 9614 10879 17974 18791 21758 37582 206701 413402